mliew21396/remote-work/week-3/numbers-letters/README.md

 ## Release 7: Create a pull Request
 Add and commit your changes, then make a pull request to your fork.
 Using the GitHub web interface, merge your pull request into your fork's master branch.

-## Release 8: Read (Optional)
+## Release 8: Read
-If you want to get a head start on the [*Well-Grounded Rubyist*](../Well-Grounded-Rubyist.md)  reading, read chapter 1 on Bootstrapping your Ruby literacy.
+Read chapter 1 in the *Well-Grounded Rubyist* on Bootstrapping your Ruby literacy.
 There are some complex concepts with regard to installation and extensions, but it's good to have a basic grasp of these concepts early.
-You'll be glad you read this early!
+Try skimming the book.
+You don't need to have all of this information memorized, rather, use it to deepen the understanding you've already started gleaning from your work in the challenges.